jw26/wificheck/README.md

 # wificheck
-scanner for stream crossing in wifi land
+scanner for stream crossing in wifi land.